seedante/UIView-Refactor-Destruct-Animation/README.md

+**Move Animation:**

 ![Move And Refactor](https://github.com/seedante/UIView-Refacotr-Destruct-Animation/blob/master/Move%20and%20Refactor.gif)

+**All Actions Animation:**

 ![All Actions](https://github.com/seedante/UIView-Refacotr-Destruct-Animation/blob/master/All%20Actions.5.1M.gif)

 ## UIView Extension for Refactor and Destruct Animation

 A alternative for move animation and disappear animation.
 At the begining, I just want to create a image display animation after download it; after it's finished, I find it's not good for the scene, now this.
+There are many things you can do with the algorithm of adjusting view pieces.

-And I use it in UICollectionView insert/delete/move item, here is the [repo](https://github.com/seedante/CollectionViewAnimation.git).
+I use it in UICollectionView insert/delete/move item, here is the [repo](https://github.com/seedante/CollectionViewAnimation.git).

 ###Feature